![]() |

 Brennan made the following entry in her diary: “I’ve been hearing from Lou every day.

 He’s been made Group Ajutant [sic] (?).
-I’m sure proud of him.”;

-and on October 22, 1942 “Lou sent me his
+I’m sure proud of him.”; and on October 22, 1942 “Lou sent me his warrant of his

-proud of him for sticking it out.
-I hope
+sticking it out.
+I hope he continues to

-he continues to do so well.
-I wish he'’
+do so well.
+I wish

-get a furlough for our dance but I guess there’s no use hoping.”
+he'’ get a furlough for our dance but I guess

 Primary Pilot Training